EMH333/EMH_Website/content/pages/resume.md

 +++
 author = "Ethan Hampton"
 date = "2019-09-06T04:24:10+0000"
-description = "Ethan Hampton's resume.
+description = "The resume of Ethan Hampton.
 Ethan is very passionate about computer science and enjoys working on distributed systems at scale" draft = false slug = "ethan-hampton-resume" tags = ["Resume","Education","Work"]